$0 Ireland Evaluation Request Letter Template

 Ireland Assessment Guide vs Hiring an Educational Psychologist: Which Do You Actually Need?

 If you're choosing between a structured assessment navigation guide and hiring an educational psychologist in Ireland, the honest answer is: you probably need both at different stages, but a guide delivers value tonight while a psychologist appointment may be months away.
-A guide like the Ireland Educational Assessment Decoder costs and gives you the strategic framework for navigating all three assessment pathways, understanding clinical reports, and forcing the school to act on findings.
-An educational psychologist costs EUR 650 to EUR 1,800 for a psycho-educational assessment and delivers the clinical diagnosis itself.
+A guide like the Ireland Educational Assessment Decoder costs and gives you the strategic framework for navigating all three assessment pathways, understanding clinical reports, and asking the school to act on findings.
+An educational psychologist costs EUR 650 to EUR 1,800 for a psycho-educational assessment and provides an educational assessment and recommendations.
 They solve different problems.

 The confusion is understandable.
 Irish parents facing the assessment process for the first time don't know whether their child needs a formal diagnosis, needs the school to use existing evidence differently, or simply needs someone to explain what the NEPS psychologist's report actually means.
 Here's how each option works in practice.